rjanapa/rjanapa/Scaling-mS-on-K8.md

 At this point, we must increase the total amount of resources available to our cluster.
 When scaling microservices on a Kubernetes cluster, we can just as easily make use of either vertical or horizontal scaling.

 <img src="https://github.com/rjanapa/rjanapa/blob/main/vertical-scaling-ms-k8.png" width="500" length="500">

+Figure 2: Vertically scaling your cluster by increasing the size of the virtual machines (VMs).

 Listing below is an extract from Terraform code that provisions a cluster on Azure; we change the vm_size field from Standard_B2ms to Standard_B4ms.
 This upgrades the size of each VM in our Kubernetes node pool.
 Instead of two CPUs, we now have four (one for each VM).
 As part of this change, memory and hard-drive for the VM also increase.